 A continuation of General Chemistry I (CHEM 1124), with emphasis on solutions, bonding and intermolecular forces, kinetics, equilibrium, thermodynamics, electrochemistry, spectroscopy, and nuclear chemistry.
 Three lectures and one three-hour laboratory period per week.
-Prerequisite: C- or better in General Chemistry I (CHEM 1124); and C- or better in College Algebra with Integrated Review Math (MATH 1503) or higher Math, or concurrent enrollment in MATH 1613 or higher Math, or Math ACT 24 or higher.
+Prerequisite: General Chemistry I (CHEM 1124), and C- or better in College Algebra (or College Algebra with Integrated Review) or Math ACT 21 or higher.